netbeast/bigfoot/README.md

 commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

+Read the [Design Principles](PRINCIPLES.md) to understand the resoning behind our decision making.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) guide for more details.

 # Sponsors